 Lesson Plan Explained – MS Word

 UMF Unit-Wide Lesson Plan Rubric – MS Word

 Teacher Candidate Dispositions and Professional Expectations: In Field Setting

 Formal Observation – MS Word

 Teacher Candidate Dispositions and Professional Expectations: In Field Setting – MS Word

 Practicum Exit Interview with Supervisor – MS Word

 FINGERPRINTING AND CRIMINAL HISTORY RECORD CHECK (CHRC):

-Students entering all of our Teacher Education programs (Early Childhood Education, Early Childhood Special Education, Elementary Education, Secondary and Middle Education, Special Education, and School Health Education) must be fingerprinted and have a Criminal History Record Check prior to their first practicum.
-These checks are good for 5 years and should take students through their initial certification.
+Students entering all of our Teacher Education programs (Early Childhood Education, Early Childhood Special Education, Elementary Education, Secondary and Middle Education, Special Education, School Health Education, and World Language Education K-12) must be fingerprinted and have a Criminal History Record Check prior to their first practicum.
+These checks are good for 5 years and should take most students through their initial certification.

 Click here for Fingerprinting and Criminal History Record Check form